wuyichen24/system-design-knowledge/components/database/Database_Selection.md

    - Examine the data patterns or relationships that need to be captured.
 - **Step 3**: Data volume
    - Examine the expected volume of data the project will generate, both now and in the future.
-- **Step 4**: Data read/write rate
+- **Step 4**: Data read/write
-   - Exmaine the date will be read/write at high speed.
+   - Exmaine the use case and the rate for reading and writing data.
+- **Step 5**: Number of concurrent users/connections
+   - Exmaine the maximum number of users or connections the database must support.
+   - Exmaine how the demand may fluctuate during peak and off-peak periods.
+- **Step 6**: Performance
+   - Exmaine any specific performance metrics (repsonse time, query efficiency, etc.)
+- **Step 7**: Security
+   - Any regulatory or compliance needs to be satisfied.
+- **Step 8**: Ecosystem
+   - Identify any potential compatibility issues or integration challenges.
+- **Step 9**: Community